incubyte/incubyte.github.io/content/blog/one-year-of-incubyte.md

 * Enabling flexible hours
 * Unlimited leaves
 * No attendance or time tracking
-* Access to a professional health & nutrition consultant any time
+* Access to a professional health & nutrition consultant at any time

 This is an area where there is so much, we can do – we are learning and trying to get better at it every day!